Religion

 These two verses are contrary to the Christianity that believed firstly; angle never breathed into her.
 Secondly, the way of breathing according to the language is debatable.
 Tafsir Jalayin[22] stated that Gabriel opened her garment and breathed into her and conceived Jesus.

-Birth of Jesus
+Birth Of Jesus

-Considering other Gospels and comparing them with Qur’an, there is a bit of similarity.
+Considering other Gospels and comparing them with the Qur’an, there is a bit of similarity.
 For instance, Parrinder referred to the Gospel Pseudo-Matthew and Infancy Gospel.
 Parrinder said, “The Gospel Pseudo-Matthew, Latin writing perhaps compiled about the eighth century though, including older material, it is said that during their flight to Egypt Mary sat under a palm tree and wished for some of its fruit.
 Joseph was more worried about the lack of water.
 Jesus, sitting on Mary’s lap, told the tree to bend down and give his mother some of its fruit, and it obeyed under a sycamore tree.”[23]
-Geoffrey added another source and said according to Infancy Gospel Jesus spoke in the cradle.[24]
+Geoffrey added another source and said according to the Infancy Gospel, Jesus spoke in the cradle.[24]
 The only similarity is Mary was under the palm tree and wished for some fruit, and Jesus spoke in the cradle.

-Despite the fact that Jesus has affirmed on several occasions in the Gospels,[25]That only God should be worshipped, whereas, the image of Mary has been developed and embodied into the Christianity faith and she was considered a goddess.
+Despite the fact that Jesus has affirmed on several occasions in the Gospels [25]That only God should be worshipped, the image of Mary has been developed and embodied into the Christian faith, and she was considered a goddess.
 The image of Mary has been painted in all the churches, and massive sculptures of Mary are laid in museums and churches.
-Joelle Mellon stated that Mary depicted the second eve in the middle Ages because St. Paul believed that Jesus was a new Adam.
-And Mellon quoted St. Birgitta of Sweden who scripted the word for Mary and said: “As Adam and Eve sold the world for one apple, so my Son and I have redeemed the world as it were with one heart.[26]
+Joelle Mellon stated that Mary depicted the second eve in the Middle Ages because St. Paul believed that Jesus was a new Adam.
+And Mellon quoted St. Birgitta of Sweden, who scripted the word for Mary and said: “As Adam and Eve sold the world for one apple, so my Son and I have redeemed the world as it were with one heart.[26]
 The image of Mary as a goddess has been debatable between two orthodox Christianity, Protestant and Catholic.
-The Protestant orthodox believe that the goddess of the pagan has embodied in the faith of the Catholic that came from the Isis of Egypt.
+The Protestant Orthodox believes that the goddess of the pagan is embodied in the faith of the Catholics that came from the Isis of Egypt.
 Adrian Gilbert says, “Mary did indeed inherit the blue mantle of Isis.”[27]

 Also, the title of Mary “Queen of Heaven” is linked to ascending her body to heaven after his death which is in the term ‘Assumption of Mary’ used.
 Ruether also stated that Mary took the title of the Mother of God in the fifth century.
 This title was probably first used by Egyptian theologians in the fourth century.[32]

-Therefore, Lybarger referred to seven points that were made by M. Waldman who explained the image of the prophets based on the Qur’ān evidence.
+Therefore, Lybarger referred to seven points that were made by M. Waldman, who explained the image of the prophets based on the Qur’ān evidence.
 The seven points are: “First, prophets are set within the context of a chain or community of previous messengers.
 Although their historical circumstances vary, their messages are essentially the same.
 Second, they are given divine direction as needed.
-Third, God elects them and makes them morally pure-a feature that stresses the prophets’ humanity and God’s agency.
+Third, God elects them and makes them morally pure- a feature that stresses the prophets’ humanity and God’s agency.
 Fourth, their messages divide communities into believers and rejecters.
 Fifth, they serve to “bring glad tidings” and to alert communities to immortality.
 Sixth, their personality exemplifies some ideal features: “patience, unswerving devotion, compassion, trust in God, pure faith opposed to associating (shirk) anything with God.”
 Seventh, in demanding obedience to their message, they call communities to submit to God, his book, the angels, and the Day of Judgment.”

 According to Lybarger the mother of Maryam, Hanna, and Zachariah, both yearned and prayed to God to give them a child, then God blessed them both with Maryam and Yahya respectively.
 These instances depicted the sign of the prophecy as a result of prayer and human desire.

 The story of Maryam is almost parallel to Zakariyyā, in verses 3:40 and verse 19:8 Zakariyyā said to the spirit “ .O my Lord!
-How shall I have a son, seeing I am very old, and my wife is barren?”
+How shall I have a son, seeing I am very old and my wife is barren?”
 [39]

-Lybarger referred to Michael Sells who analyzed the Surah al-Qadr, the verse 97:1-5, and he stated that the word ‘ruh’ was interpreted with the Holy Spirit, Jabril, who appeared to the Maryam and Zakaryya to bless them with child, Jesus, and Yahiya.
-And Jabril casing her the pregnancy in the Night of Power (laylat al-Qadr).
-And also in verse 97:4, it used ‘fiha’.
-Therefore, the means it could be, ‘the spirit of her’ or ‘within her.
-This indicated that the spirit is associated with the story of Maryam.
-And for the last verse, in which is used the word ‘hiya’ Son stated: “raises the possibility that the Night Metaphorically tied to the figure of Maryam receives the added personification of Prophet.
-To summarise the view of Lybarger regarding Maryam, she has a prophetic image in the Qur’ān whereas she is not mentioned here as Prophet like others.
+Lybarger referred to Michael Sells, who analyzed the Surah al-Qadr, verse 97:1-5, and he stated that the word ‘ruh’ was interpreted with the Holy Spirit, Jabril, who appeared to the Maryam and Zakaryya, to bless them with child, Jesus, and Yahiya.
+Jabril is casing her pregnancy in the Night of Power (laylat al-Qadr).
+Also, in verse 97:4, ‘fiha’ is used.
+Therefore, this means it could be ‘the spirit of her’ or ‘within her.
+This indicates that the spirit is associated with the story of Maryam.
+And for the last verse, in which the word ‘hiya’ is used, Son states: “raises the possibility that the Night Metaphorically tied to the figure of Maryam receives the added personification of Prophet.
+To summarise the view of Lybarger regarding Maryam, she has a prophetic image in the Qur’ān, whereas she is not mentioned here as Prophet like others.

-The holiness of Mary
+The Holiness Of Mary

-In Islam according to the Hadith, Mary has a high-level position, in Sahih al-Bukhari[43] and Jamī at-Tirmidhi[44] Sahih al-Muslim[45] the Prophet said, “The best of the world’s women is Mary (at her lifetime), and the best of the world’s women is Khadija (at her lifetime).”
+In Islam, according to the Hadith, Mary has a high-level position; in Sahih al-Bukhari[43] and Jamī at-Tirmidhi[44], Sahih al-Muslim[45] the Prophet said, “The best of the world’s women is Mary (at her lifetime), and the best of the world’s women is Khadija (at her lifetime).”

 Also, another Ḥadīth said in Jamī at-Tirmidhi[46]And Sahih al-Bukhari[47] Prophet said “Many a 002.3

-—-man achieved perfection, but no woman achieved perfection except for Mariam the daughter of ‘Imran, and Asiyah, the wife of Fir ‘awn.
+—-man achieved perfection, but no woman achieved perfection except for Mariam, the daughter of ‘Imran, and Asiyah, the wife of Fir ‘awn.
 And the superiority of ‘Aisha over other women is like the superiority of Third over other foods.”

-The holiness of Mary by Muslims led them to think that Allah has named one chapter of the Qur’an after Mary, Maryam.
-I believe this view is not parallel to the themes of the Qur’ān, because there are many names of the Qur’ān does not relate to holiness.
-The only reason this chapter is named after Maryam is that the main character in this chapter is Mary, Zachariah, and Jesus.
+The holiness of Mary by Muslims led them to think that Allah has named one chapter of the Qur’an after Mary Maryam.
+I believe this view is not parallel to the themes of the Qur’ān because there are many names of the Qur’ān do not relate to holiness.
+The only reason this chapter is named after Maryam is that the main characters in this chapter are Mary, Zachariah, and Jesus.

-Role of Mary in Jesus’ missionary and Christianity
+Role Of Mary In Jesus’ Missionary And Christianity

 By assessing those sources, they lead to the point that the role of Mary during the life of Jesus was only a holy mother, and selected by Lord to birth to Jesus to save the people from sins.
-Nevertheless, from the last scene describing her death while apostles surrounded her, it will conclude that she was with the apostles and she was part of the missionary.
-While in the Qur’ān there are no any single verses that indicate any role of Mary in Jesus’ missionary.
-The given birth to he ends the role of Mary.
-Although the role of Mary is less than Jesus’ disciples, she became an iconic figure for a reason; she was the one who was chosen by Lord to give birth to God’s son.
+Nevertheless, from the last scene describing her death while apostles surrounded her, it will be concluded that she was with the apostles and she was part of the missionary.
+While in the Qur’ān, there are no single verses that indicate any role of Mary in Jesus’ missionary.
+The given birth ends the role of Mary.
+Although Mary’s role is less than that of Jesus’ disciples, she became an iconic figure for a reason; she was the one chosen by the Lord to give birth to God’s son.

-Death of Mary
+Death Of Mary

 Conclusion

 Islam has regarded Mary (Maryam) as the lady of ladies.
 Muslims highly regard her piousness, virgin motherhood, lineage, reverence, and association with Prophet Zachariah (Uncle and Guardian).
-She is among the chief religious characters in Islam as great as the mothers of Muslims and the wives of the last Prophet Mohammad.
+She is among the chief religious characters in Islam, as great as the mothers of Muslims and the wives of the last Prophet Mohammad.
 Mary, as Maryam, has been mentioned in the Qur’ān and Ḥadīth several times on several occasions.
 She is one of the most adored and idealized feminine religious characters.

 “None are born except that Satan touches them upon their birth, due to which it comes out screaming from its touch, except Mary and her son (Jesus).”